You are here

 When it comes to leasing, it depends on the landowner’s request of the arrangement, whether that be cash rent, flexible rent, crop sharing, and more.
 One of the most well used and simplest rental arrangements is cash rent.
 However, it’s not always simple to compute due to rates and custom needs from tenants and landlords.
 These seven ways to compute cash rent used throughout the country will be helpful in computing rent accurately.

 Sometimes to balance out expenses, selling farmland may be the easiest way out.
-As emotional as selling farmland can be, you aren’t alone.
-Although, public auctions are a great way to maximize exposure of the land for sale, putting yourself in the limelight isn’t always the best message to send.
+As emotional as selling land can be, you aren’t alone.
+Although land auctions are a great way to maximize exposure of the land for sale, putting yourself in the limelight isn’t always the best message to send.
 Knowing your options and what investors want can make or break a successful sale for the best price.
 See this article for tips on how to sell your farmland.

 Investing in Farmland